HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/configure_a_wcm_contentsource_api.md

   }
   ```

-2. Add the returned JWT in the following requests in the `Authorization` header using the `Bearer` prefix:
+2. Add the returned JWT in all upcoming HTTP requests in the `Authorization` header using the `Bearer` prefix:

   | Header | Value |
   | --- | --- |